ga-wdi-lessons/building-a-mean-app/angular-walkthrough-annotated.md

 ### Setup

-We are going to start from the solution code for the Express-Mongoose class, so go ahead and run the below commands to checkout to the starter code for this exercise:
+We are going to start from the solution code for the Express-Mongoose class, so go ahead and run the below commands to checkout to the starter code for this exercise...

-If you want to start fresh, clone down the repo:
 ```bash
 $ git clone https://github.com/ga-wdi-exercises/whenpresident
 $ cd whenpresident